Skip to main content

 Milk Alternatives:

 If your child cannot drink cow’s milk for non-disability reasons (such as a preference, intolerance, or dietary choice), the school may provide an approved milk alternative (such as soy milk or lactaid).
-A written note from a parent or guardian is required to request a milk alternative.
-No medical statement is required for this substitution as long as the beverage meets USDA nutrition standards.
+A written note from a parent or guardian is required to request a milk alternative for lunch only.
+A medical plan of care is required for this substitution for breakfast as long as the beverage meets USDA nutrition standards.

 Once we receive the documentation, our kitchen manager will work with you to review your child’s dietary needs and discuss how meals will be handled in the cafeteria.
 Our staff carefully review ingredient labels, follow procedures to prevent cross-contact, and work to ensure students can eat safely alongside their peers.